italian-word-order

 felicemente (happily) — adverb

-all’aia (to the barnyard) — object
+all’aia (to the barnyard) — preposition and object

 Here’s another sentence that shows a simpler construction: